Why You Should Wash Your Hands Now

 Although the common cold (in all its variant forms) never really goes away, there is a true season for the flu — and we're in it.

-One thing that's for certain: Cold and flu viruses are airborne; they can fly up to six feet through the air.
-They can also live outside of the human body for about 24 hours, Joseph Rubino, former director of microbiology at RB, the makers of Lysol, told weather.com, so anytime you're out in public, it's likely there's a cold or flu virus lurking on a surface nearby.
+Cold and flu viruses are airborne; they can fly up to six feet through the air.
+They can also live outside of the human body for about 24 hours, Joseph Rubino, former director of microbiology at RB, the makers of Lysol, told weather.com.
+So anytime you're out in public, it's likely there's a cold or flu virus lurking on a surface nearby.

 Watch out for these germ-laden hot spots — and prepare to be grossed out.